cytopia/crawlpy/README.md

 ---

-Python web spider/crawler based on [scrapy](http://scrapy.org/) with support for POST/GET login and variable level of recursions/depth.
+Python web spider/crawler based on [scrapy](http://scrapy.org/) with support for POST/GET login, variable level of recursions/depth and optionally save to disk.

 ---